 One shortcoming of Quadrix is the reward it gives companies that have grown through acquisitions.
 Many of Wall Street’s best growth companies have benefited from acquisitions.
 But, in general, a company growing internally is more valuable than a company growing only through acquisitions.
 For that reason, Upside takes a closer look at any high Quadrix scorer with a penchant for acquisitions.

-· Value.
-Quadrix’s more than 20 Value variables include such ratios as price/earnings (P/E), price/sales, price/cash flow, price/book value, price/dividend, and P/E relative to expected growth (PEG).
+Value.
+Quadrix’s Value variables include such ratios as price/earnings (P/E), price/sales, price/cash flow, price/book value, price/dividend, and P/E relative to expected growth (PEG).
 In addition, the ratios are compared to the average level of the ratios over the past three and five years.

-· Financial Strength.
-Quadrix uses more than 10 variables in computing Financial Strength.
-The scores reflect interest coverage, debt positions, and profit margins.
-Financial-Strength scores are designed to help weed out companies with weak financial positions.
+Financial Strength.
+Quadrix Financial Strenght scores reflect interest coverage, debt positions, and profit margins.
+Financial Strength scores are designed to help weed out companies with weak financial positions.
 Companies with solid finances score best for Financial Strength.
-By itself, a company’s Financial-Strength score may not be a great predictor of stock performance.
-However, a low Financial-Strength score is a yellow flag worth investigating.
+By itself, a company’s Financial Strength score may not be a great predictor of stock performance.
+However, a low Financial Strength score is a yellow flag worth investigating.

-For industry groups that typically use a lot of debt — including banking, financial services, insurance, and utilities — Quadrix Financial-Strength scores can be unduly low.
-For stocks in such sectors, Financial-Strength scores are most meaningful relative to industry peers, rather than the broad market.
+For industry groups that typically use a lot of debt — including banking, financial services, and utilities — Quadrix Financial Strength scores can be unduly low.
+For stocks in such sectors, Financial Strength scores are most meaningful relative to industry peers, rather than the broad market.

-· Earnings Estimates.
+Earnings Estimates.
 By tracking the trend in consensus earnings estimates, you can check whether company fundamentals appear to be supporting a stock’s price action.
 Also, estimate revisions have been a good screen for avoiding companies likely to post negative profit surprises.
-The Quadrix Earnings Estimates score is based on more than 10 variables that measure the change in consensus earnings estimates for coming quarters, this fiscal year, and next fiscal year.
-Also considered are variables that consider the number of analysts boosting estimates relative to the number cutting estimates.
+The Quadrix Earnings Estimates score measures the change in consensus earnings estimates for coming quarters, this fiscal year, and next fiscal year.
+We also consider variables that reflect the number of analysts boosting estimates relative to the number cutting estimates.
 Earnings Estimates scores can be quite volatile, so the category does not receive a big weighting in the Overall Quadrix score.
-However, for stocks with low Earnings Estimates scores, it should be determined whether the negative revision trends are already reflected in the stock price.
+However, for stocks with low Earnings Estimates scores, investors should determine whether the stock price already bakes in negative revision trends.

-Most of the weighting for Performance category is attributed to the shorter-term measures, so stocks with strong recent returns earn the highest scores.
-Performance scores should be watched closely, but they do not receive a huge weighting in Quadrix.
-In general, the shorter the time horizon, the more Performance scores should be emphasized.
+While investors should watch Performance closely, they do not receive a huge weighting in Quadrix.
+We believe that the shorter the time horizon, the more Performance scores should be emphasized.
 If Performance scores are weak even though company fundamentals appear strong, you should evaluate whether the company faces near-term problems.